 Perhaps the biggest benefit of a deed in lieu of foreclosure is that it closes out your mortgage right away.
 As such, you’ll have saved the hassle of having to go through the full foreclosure process.
 Not only that, you could potentially be offered better terms compared to formal foreclosure.
 A deed in lieu of foreclosure is not just beneficial for you, but also for the lender.
 From their perspective, lenders view a deed in lieu of foreclosure as a better alternative to foreclosure because it can save them a lot of time, hassle, and money.
 It also protects them should you be one of the few cases where the homeowner of a foreclosed home vandalizes the property before vacating it.

 Looking for more information about your credit score?
-Click here.
+Find out what your credit score range means.

 What Can Stand in the Way of a Deed in Lieu of Foreclosure?